Academic Listening Strategies

 University lectures (the focus of this handout) can be challenging because of their fast pace, variety across disciplines, dynamic nature with student discussions, and diverse lecturer styles.
 Your lecturer may blend words together, use words you are not sure how to spell, use “uh” in the middle of sentences, speak quickly or slowly, or abruptly restart sentences.

 Understanding lectures can be easier if you know what to expect and know what to listen for.
 Below are common characteristics for lectures and strategies for improving listening comprehension.
+For information and tips related specifically to lectures delivered through Zoom, check out our handout on Getting the Most from Lectures.

 Different classroom styles present information in different ways.
 Some classrooms assume students know nothing and introduce information whereas other classrooms assume students come prepared to discuss information.
 Lecturer speaking styles also affect how information may be presented.
 The table below represents endpoints of two spectra; your classroom and lecturer may have qualities from both columns.